jordandelbar/yolo-tonic/README.md

 ## 📝 Overview

-This project implements real-time object detection using a YOLO v8 model, a Rust gRPC service (Tonic + Ort) for inference, and an Axum-based middleware that streams video from a webcam or file, collects predictions, and serves them via Http.
+This project implements real-time object detection using a YOLO v8 model, a Rust gRPC service (Tonic + Ort) for inference, and an Axum-based middleware that streams video from a webcam, collects predictions, and serves them via Http.
-A simple HTML page is available to visualize the detections live from a webcam.
+A simple HTML page is available to visualize the detections live from the webcam.

 ![Alt text](./docs/images/sophie.png)